-Work Out at Work
+Work out at work

 What if you could work out while you work, without having to carve out a big chunk of time?
-You can – by taking all those little opportunities to move more throughout your day.
+You can by taking little opportunities to move more throughout your day.
 Just because you have a desk doesn’t mean you have to sit at it for eight hours straight.

 - Explore your options for using a standing desk, treadmill desk or sit-stand desk riser.
-Alternate sitting and standing throughout the day, with lots of walking and stretching breaks.
+Alternate sitting and standing throughout the day with lots of walking and stretching breaks.

-Tips for Success
+Tips for success

 - Use a cushioned floor mat and other support to avoid foot and leg fatigue when standing.